Kitware/CMake/Help/cpack_gen/nsis.rst

 .. variable:: CPACK_NSIS_DISPLAY_NAME

- The display name string that appears in the Windows `Add/Remove Program` control panel
+ The display name string that appears in the Windows `Apps & features` in `Control Panel`

 .. variable:: CPACK_NSIS_PACKAGE_NAME